by Iram Shaukat

 Allow older children to choose and purchase calendars and planners of their choice so that they can fill in important dates, etc. They can fill in important dates for travel, one year ahead of time, up until the date of return.

-Interacting with people from different cultures, races, and religions
+Interacting with people from different nationalities, heritage, race, and religions

 Your child will learn how to interact with people from different places.
 This includes, but isn’t limited to –